 The Board continued to monitor share price movements closely.
 When the discount of the share price to the net asset value per share exceeded 6%, the Company sought to buy back shares in the market.
-As a result, 576,087 shares were bought back during the year.
-As a result of the emergence of a premium during the start of the year, 150,000 shares were issued at a premium to the net asset value per share at the time.
-Please refer to page 25 and 26 for further information.
+As a result, 2,421,263 shares were bought back during the year.
+No shares were issued at a premium to the net asset value per share during the year.
+Please refer to pages 28 and 29 for further information.

-- Portfolio composition, performance, outlook and business updates. - The ongoing impact of the COVID-19 pandemic on the Portfolio Manager's business and the businesses of the portfolio companies. - The integration of sustainability and ESG factors to the Portfolio Manager's investment process. - The Portfolio Manager's system of internal controls and investment risk management including their cyber security arrangements.
+- Portfolio composition, performance, outlook and business updates. - The ongoing impact of the COVID-19 pandemic on the Portfolio Manager's business and the businesses of the portfolio companies. - The integration of sustainability and ESG factors to the Portfolio Manager's investment process. - The Portfolio Manager's system of internal controls and investment risk management including their cyber security arrangements. - The terms and conditions of the Portfolio Management Agreement.